Hugo-SEQUIER/iryna-docs/docs/intro.md

    The second part is a detailed, technical guide on how to use Iryna.
 It includes step-by-step instructions, code examples, and best practices for implementing and integrating our solution into your projects.
 Whether you're a developer, system administrator, or technical user, this section will help you make the most of Iryna's capabilities.

-We recommend starting with the Project Overview to gain a solid understanding of Iryna before diving into the technical details.
+We recommend starting with the Key Concepts to gain a solid understanding of Iryna before diving into the technical details.
 Let's begin exploring Iryna and how it can enhance your workflow!

 <!-- <center>